 Eligibility for participation in the off-campus lottery

 To be eligible to participate, students must have senior status in the room selection process; this is NOT necessarily senior status in terms of academic classification (refer to our information on room selection status to see how that is determined).
 Those individuals who will be seniors next fall who will be on off-campus trips first or second semester can apply for the off campus lottery.
-This is not a first come, first served system, therefore, drawing on Monday morning does not increase a student's chances of being permitted to live off campus.
+This is not a first-come, first-served system; therefore, drawing on Monday morning does not increase a student's chances of being permitted to live off campus.
 Students with questions about their eligibility should check with the Residence Life Office prior to participation in the lottery.

 Students signing up for the lottery have the option of signing up as an individual or two, three or four eligible students as a group.